AAUWPETALUMA.COM

 Parliamentarian: Barbara Guggemos

-Public Policy; Pam Granger
+Public Policy: Pam Granger and Jean Reed

 Sections Coordinator: Patty Shribbs

-SRJC Liaison: Doris Tolks
+SRJC Liaisons: Doris Tolks and Kathy Schmidt

 SSU Liaison: Kris U'Ren